Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Louis (VI, The Fat, King of France 1108-1137)

 Louis' most important act was the defeat of the joint attack from England and Emperor Henry V in 1124.
 Louis was saved by the fast action of the vassals who organised huge numbers of men to move against the threat.
 Emperor Henry V actually turned back before engaging the French.

 Louis arranged the marriage of Eleanor of Aquitaine to his son, the future Louis VII, in an attempt to increase the territories his family could own.
 The Duke of Aquitaine possessed a quarter of France.
 Louis died in 1137 shortly after arranging the marriage and was succeeded by his son Louis.

 Louis VI, the Fat, became king of France, upon the death of his father Philippe I.

-Louis VI with the help of his vassals, mobilizes a huge number of men, to avert a joint invasion from England and the Emperor Henry V.
+Louis VI of France, with the help of his vassals, mobilized a huge number of men to avert a joint invasion from England and the Emperor Henry V.

 Charles the Good, Count of Flanders, was murdered as he prayed in the church of Saint-Donatien at Bruges.
 His murder came as a huge shock and, as he did not have a son to inherit his title, the murder started a period of conflict in the region.
 Several claiments came forward including William of Ypres, Thierry of Alsace and William Clito.
 William Clito's claim was backed by Louis VI.